 First, connect your microphones to your mixer.
 Then connect the amplifier to the mixer.
 Add the headphones to the amplifier.
 And finally, connect your computer with your broadcasting software to your mixer.

-Don’t forget your UBS interface so you can connect the mixer to the computer.
+Don’t forget your USB interface so you can connect the mixer to the computer.

 TO SUM UP:

 - Before making any purchases, ask yourself what are your needs?

 - If you can, try and test your radio equipment before purchasing